heyhey!

 urinal reef

-our toilet was blocked for weeks and couldn't be used. as a fun little project, I 3d printed a hammerhead shark and placed it in the urinal so that it looked like it had been swimming in the yellow water the whole time. a simple, playful installation that captured the situation in a humorous way.
+Our toilet was blocked for weeks and couldn't be used.
+As a little fun project, I printed a hammerhead shark and put it in the urinal so that it looked as if it had been swimming in the yellow water the whole time – a guardian of this little habitat.

 Some image Some image